Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Winter in Krakow| ©Roman Boyko

-However, as I wrote in my article on the best things to do in Krakow in winter, the city also has a special charm at this time of year, at least from mid-December onwards.
-With the arrival of Christmas, Krakow dresses up with its Christmas lights and decorations.
-The Christmas market on the Market Square is really impressive, and if you wander around a bit, you can find smaller ones in the neighbourhoods.
+However, as my article on the best things to do in Kraków in winter tells you, it also has a special charm from mid-December onwards.
+With the arrival of Christmas, it is all decked out in lights and decorations.
+The Christmas market on Market Square is truly impressive, and there are smaller markets in the neighbourhoods.
+There are few things more pleasant than ordering a mulled wine in the winter cold.
+Another possibility is to try the hot spiced beer.

-On the other hand, many Krakowers take advantage of the winter weekends to go on one of the best excursions you can make from Krakow: to visit Zakopane, the so-called winter capital of Poland.
-Unlike in spring and summer, these trips are not for hiking in the forests surrounding the city, but mainly for skiing.
+On the other hand, many Krakowers take advantage of the winter week ends to go on one of the best excursions from Krakow: for example, you can book an excursion to Zakopane, the so-called winter capital of Poland.
+Unlike in spring and summer, these trips are not for hiking in the forests, but mainly for skiing.
+If you decide to visit Kraków in this season, warm clothes are essential, as well as a hat, gloves and a good coat.

 Book an excursion to Zakopane and the Tatra Mountains